 Here is a list down of the files that are involved

-You can definitely get by using just the main.tf file and hard coding all the values there, but, to keep the deployments dynamic across multiple users/teams, I suggest keeping everything separate.
+You can get by using just the main.tf file and hard coding all the values there, but, to keep the deployments dynamic across multiple users/teams, its important to have structure and keep them separate.

 Step 1: Download Terraform Binary